orb-lang/espalier/doc/md/peg/metis.md

   - nameSet:  The set of every name in normalized token form\.

+  - nameMap:  The tokens of nameSet mapped to an array of all occurance in the grammar\.

   - ruleMap:  A map from the rule name \(token\) to the synthesized rule\.

   - ruleCalls:  A map of the token for a rule to an array of the name of each